Nelson 1000 optimized

 Nelson

-Kindergarten - Year 2
+Kindergarten 2

 Inside this single space, Nelson lives with his parents and three older siblings.
 Life is simple and crowded, with very few possessions.
 Still, the family relies on what they can grow around them.
 Nelson’s father plants sweet potatoes on their small plot of land, and the breadfruit and mango trees nearby help provide food when they can.

-Despite their hard work, Nelson’s parents struggle to earn enough to meet even their basic needs.
+Despite their hard work, Nelson’s parents struggle to earn enough to meet their needs.
 His mother does not have a steady job, but she finds small ways to contribute—cooking for neighbors or selling cookies and snacks when she can afford to buy ingredients.
-His father works part-time as a moto-taxi driver, but because he does not own the motorcycle, he must share his earnings with its owner.
+His father works as a moto-taxi driver, but because he does not own the motorcycle, he must share his earnings with the owner.
 Some days, after hours of work, he returns home with little or nothing.
 On top of this, the family must pay yearly rent for the land their shelter stands on.

-Even in the face of these challenges, Nelson’s parents are deeply committed to their children’s education.
-They have managed to enroll all four of their children in a nearby government school.
+Even in the face of these challenges, Nelson’s parents made significant sacrifices—living with less, going without, and stretching every resource—because they believe education is the key to a better future for their children.
+They have managed to enroll all four of their children in a nearby government school because that was the most affordable option.
 While the cost is low, the quality of education is inconsistent.
 Teachers are sometimes unpaid and go on strike, leaving classrooms empty and learning interrupted.
+Imagine sacrificing to send your kids to school only to have them return home because the teachers didn’t show up.

 Age: 3